-- ^{5.27} It is not now a requirement for a GTAA to include an assessment of need for households that do not meet the planning definition.
-However this assessment is included for illustrative purposes and to provide the Council with information on levels of need that will have to be addressed through the SHMA or HEDNA and through separate Local Plan policies. - ^{5.28} On this basis, it is evident that whilst the needs of the 2 households who do not meet the planning definition will represent only a very small proportion of the overall housing need, the Council will still need to ensure that arrangements are in place to properly address these needs especially as many identified as Irish Gypsies and may claim that the Council should meet their housing needs through culturally appropriate housing. - ^{5.29} Total need for 5 additional pitches has been identified from households that do not meet the planning definition.
-This is made up of 2 teenage children in need of a pitch of their own in the next 5 years and 3 through new household formation.
-This is based on the demographics of the households that were interviewed. - ^{5.30} A summary of this need for households that do not meet the planning definition can be also be found in Appendix A.
+- 5.27 It is not now a requirement for a GTAA to include an assessment of need for households that do not meet the planning definition.
+However this assessment is included for illustrative purposes and to provide the Council with information on levels of need that will have to be addressed through the SHMA or HEDNA and through separate Local Plan policies.
+On this basis, it is evident that whilst the needs of the 18 households who do not meet the planning definition will represent only a very small proportion of the overall housing need, the Council will still need to ensure that arrangements are in place to properly address these needs especially as many identified as Romany Gypsies and may claim that the Council should meet their housing needs through culturally appropriate housing. - 5.28 Total need for 7 additional pitches has been identified from households that do not meet the planning definition.
+This is made up of 4 concealed or doubled-up households or adult children, 3 teenage children in need of a pitch of their own in the next 5 years and 9 through new household formation.
+This uses a rate of 1.90% based on the demographics of the households.
+This is offset by supply of 9 pitches in the first 5 years of the GTAA.

-5 The ORS Technical Note on Population and Household Growth (2015) has identified a national growth rate of 1.50% for Gypsies and Travellers which has been applied in the absence of further demographic information about these households.
+&lt;sup>6 The ORS Technical Note on Population and Household Growth (2015) has identified a national growth rate of 1.50% for Gypsies and Travellers which has been applied in the absence of further demographic information about these households.